Food Organics, Garden Organics Kerbside Collection

 • Feathers, human and animal hair

-• Tea bags and coffee grinds
+• Tea leaves and coffee grinds

 • Kitty litter